frasercrmck/formative.vim/README.md

 Example:

     <C-K>2j   - ClangFormat 2 lines downwards
     <C-K>iB   - ClangFormat inside the surrounding { } scope
     <C-K>ap   - ClangFormat around the current paragraph
+    <C-K>/foo - ClangFormat from the current line until the first match of 'foo'

+#### Key Bindings

 \<C-K> is the default 'leader' key in this plugin.
-It can be customized: see below.
+Follow this key with whichever motion or text object you like, as in the examples above.
+It can be customised: see below.

+#### Special Bindings

 A 'quick' ClangFormat binding is provided via `g:fmtv_clang_format_line_key`.
 This works on the current line alone.
 Its default mapping is `<C-K>k`, which is designed to emulate vim's `c -> cc`, `d -> dd` line-wise operations.

+There's also a binding for invoking clang-format on the entirety of the current file, and is great for doing a lot of formatting in one go.
+Its default mapping is `<C-K>u`, and is modified by setting `g:fmtv_clang_format_file_key` to your own preferred key combination.

+#### Demonstration

 For the visual learners amongst you, here's a very web-2.0 GIF: